Megan Campbell: St Francis

 In 2009, four weeks after turning 16, Campbell came on as a substitute for St Francis in the FAI Women's Cup final against St Catherine's.
 Her teammates included Grainne Kierans and Mary Waldron.
 Campbell also played for St Francis in the 2009–10 and 2010–11 UEFA Women's Champions League group stage tournaments.

 Raheny United

 In 2012–13 Campbell was a member of the Raheny United team that won an FAI Women's Cup and Women's National League double.
 In October 2012, Raheny United defeated Peamount United 2–1 in the FAI Women's Cup final at Dalymount Park before going on to win the WNL title.
 Campbell was subsequently named in the 2012–13 WNL Team of the Season.
-Campbell's teammates at Raheny United included Mary Waldron, Noelle Murray, Ciara Grant and Siobhán Killeen.
+Campbell's teammates at Raheny United included Katie McCabe, Mary Waldron, Noelle Murray, Ciara Grant and Siobhán Killeen.

 Florida State Seminoles

 In 2013 Campbell began playing for Florida State Seminoles after obtaining a scholarship to Florida State University, where she majored in social science.
 In her first three seasons with Florida State she has played in at least 60 games, excluding friendlies, and was credited with 31 assists.
 Between 2013 and 2015 she helped Florida State win three consecutive ACC titles.
 In 2014 Campbell was named in the ACC All-Tournament Team and in the 2015 ACC final she scored in the penalty shoot-out against Virginia Cavaliers.
 In 2013 Florida State were also runners up in the NCAA Division I Women's Soccer Championship before going on to win the title in 2014.
 In 2015 Campbell acted as a recruiter for Florida State when she approached fellow Republic of Ireland women's youth international, Megan Connolly, about playing for the Seminoles.

 Campbell had been described as a senior in Florida State Seminoles' 2014 title-winning season and had been expected to feature in the 2015 NWSL College Draft.
 But it was discovered she had another year of college eligibility remaining and wished to use that instead.
 After completing her college career, Campbell was also "noticeably absent" from the 2016 NWSL College Draft.